 Batman: Gotham Knight is a direct-to-DVD production from Warner Premiere, intended as a back-door prequel to the feature film Batman: The Dark Knight.
 Warner Bros. has tried this tactic before, and will again.
 2003’s The Animatrix was a planned interlude in The Matrix franchise, enjoying extensive involvement from filmmakers the Wachowski Brothers.
 Coming soon is a motion-graphics animated version of Alan Moore and Dave Gibbons’ graphic novel Watchmen, preceding the forthcoming live action feature film adaptation (no doubt Moore, who has long since divorced himself from his past work for Warner Bros.’
 DC Comics, has a few choice words for this development).

-Like The Animatrix, Gotham Knight is a portmanteau films, the product of multiple writers and animation teams.
-But in contrast, Gotham Knight is only tangentially related to its sister film, The Dark Knight.
+The Animatrix and Gotham Knight are portmanteau films, the products of multiple writers and animation teams.
+But the latter is only tangentially related to its sister live-action film, The Dark Knight.
 A pair of detectives figure as characters in both, and the gang war that percolates in the background of The Dark Knight is the driving incident behind many of the Gotham Knight tales.
 But the short films (mostly in a Japanese anime style) vary wildly in quality and comprehensibility:

 - “Have I Got a Story For You” (Shoujirou Nishimi) – A pack of skate rats tell tall tales of the Batman, until the real deal shows up.
 One of the best of the lot, with a unique hand-drawn animation style, mixed with a little CG.